 - Lotions – Lotions are often made from moisturizing ingredients mixed with water.
 They are very light when applied to skin without leaving an oily residue.
 Lotions are great for oily and sensitive skin because they absorb fast.

 - Creams – Creams are heavier than gels and lotions.
 The thick consistency of creams is perfect for dry skin, which needs heavy moisturizing.
 It contains both water and oil to provide a long-lasting barrier of moisture on the surface of the skin.

 - Essences – Essences are fast-absorbing products that bring hydration to the deeper layers of the skin.
-Essences work for all skin types since it does not leave a greasy residue or make skin feel oily.
+Essences work on all skin types since they do not leave a greasy residue or make skin feel oily.
 Essences are often plant-based, which makes them healthy and safe to use on skin.

 - Sunscreen – Make sure not to overlook using a sunscreen on your skin.
 Various products have SPF values that can help provide extra protection for the skin.
 However, it is still best for you to use and reapply sunscreen before going outside.
 This applies during winter as well.

 Serums are made to penetrate the skin deeply and instantly.
 They are often used to treat specific hair concerns.
 The light weight of serums is due to the concentrated active ingredients they contain.
 Serums contain antioxidants and other substances that target the root of skin concerns.
 These are the various types of serums used for skin care: